Skip to content

 3. You don't anticipate having to withdraw your savings very often.

-Businessman working on laptop computer in office.
+Thoughtful middle aged handsome businessman in shirt working on laptop computer in office.
+Man working in officeiStock

 Ideally, any money going into your new savings account won't need to be accessed unless it's a dire situation or you're paying towards an ultimate goal such as retirement.
 That's because depending on the terms of your arrangement, pulling from a high-interest account can come with costly penalties.